 1995 – Graduate from High School.
 I was 18 and knew everything.
 Ha ha ha!

 1996 – Work abroad and travel the world.
 I realise I know nothing.

 1997 – Move to Sydney to attend University.

 I planned to stay 3 years…

 2009 – Leave University with three degrees including a PhD in Medicine (Neuroscience & Pharmacology) and 1st class honours in the same.

-2009 – Marry Marcus.
+2009 – After 4 years of dating, I marry Marcus.
 Best decision of my life (except when he doesn’t do the dishes)

 2012 – Jake joins our family.